ugjka/dumb-mp3-streamer/README.md

 Options:
 	-port 	Portnumber for server (max 65535).
-Default: 8080
+Default: 8080 -buffer Number of mp3 frames to buffer at start.
+Default: 500 -chanbuf Buffer length for go channels (To avoid lockup).
+Default: 1024

 ```

-Limitations: Currently there's no way to kill slow clients so you may run out ram if some clients can't catch up
+Limitations: Currently there's no way to kill slow clients.